Retroperspect/UFO_blog/README.md

 - No. We don't use monitoring because it made more damage than good.
 (1 vote)

 ### Result from the Facebook poll
-From our poll, the target group says they *mplement monitoring and metrics depending on the type of project*.
+From our poll, the target group says they *implement monitoring and metrics depending on the type of project*.
 Second highest target group identified with the option *always implementing monitoring and metrics, having full control of whats going on in their IT-system*.
 The image shows the result of the poll.

 ![Facebook poll in a group for coders](/images/fb_poll.png)